 factors that may trigger this condition include:

-or fungal infections
+- bacterial or fungal

-What Are the Symptoms of
+What are the

 dermatitis usually appears as a rash of red bumps around the mouth and in the